kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_pipeline_inspect.md

 ## kosli pipeline inspect

-Inspect the metadata of a single pipeline
+Inspect the metadata of a specific pipeline.

 ### Synopsis

-Inspect the metadata of a single pipeline
+Inspect the metadata of a specific pipeline.

 ```shell
 kosli pipeline inspect PIPELINE-NAME [flags]